You may not fully grasp the fact that networking is the most successful executive job search method.

 But by additionally neglecting to network with the many people they know in their daily lives away from work, job seekers will miss out on potential increased opportunities likely to come their way from such wide-net networking.

-In her article at The Balance noted above, Alison Doyle listed some of the people you should be networking with:
+In the article at The Balance noted above, Doyle listed some of the people you should be networking with:

 - Past or present co-workers, colleagues, managers, supervisors or employees